bevyengine/bevy-website/release-content/0.14/migration-guides/11426_on_enter_startup_states.md

 To migrate, choose one of the following options:

 1. Moving your startup systems to a state, as a variant of the state you're waiting for (e.g. `AppState::Setup`), and then transition out of it once the setup is complete.
-2. Moving your startup systems to a state, and making the other state a [computed state](https://github.com/bevyengine/bevy/blob/v0.14.0-rc.4/examples/state/computed_states.rs) that depends on its completion (e.g. `SetupState::SetupComplete`).
+2. Moving your startup systems to a state, and making the other state a [sub state](https://github.com/bevyengine/bevy/blob/v0.14.0-rc.4/examples/state/sub_states.rs) that depends on the startup state's completion (e.g. `SetupState::SetupComplete`).

 Bevy 0.13: